 (Head teacher, school C)

 On the whole, however, PPD is valued.

-“The MEd has made an impact – ‘having most of the Heads of Faculty doing it has made them think – the key thing is to have time to think’.

-(Co-ordinator, school D)

-One head noted the link between success in PPD courses and career development, and there is evidence that staff in the college are increasingly ready to apply for leadership positions.
+One head noted the link between success in PPD courses and career development, and there is evidence that staff in the sixth form college are increasingly ready to apply for leadership positions.

 All Certificate students2005/6 have received promotions and/or career progression opportunities as a result of their involvement.
-Their status as innovators in the college has led to further opportunities to be involved in college initiatives and they have been excellent role modes to other staff..
+Their status as innovators in the [sixth form] college has led to further opportunities to be involved in college initiatives and they have been excellent role models to other staff..

 [Assistant Principal, school B]

-PPD, shorter and more practical CPD courses and informal approaches are all favoured by some.
 We reject the seemingly anti-intellectual and anti-theoretical stance adopted by a small minority and recognise the place of longer, masters accredited PPD courses, that allow time for the development of critical thinking.
-At the same time we feel that teachers, as active practitioners, rightly expect professional development to leads them towards improving their classroom practice.
+At the same time we feel that teachers, as active practitioners, rightly expect professional development to lead them towards improving their classroom practice.

 Conclusion